-Modern library with a section of English books (and other language, as well).
+MZK - Moravská zemská knihovna.
+A modern library with a section dedicated to foreign language books.
 A peaceful place to read and study, with a nice café, too.

 - Kounicova 65a

 Founded in 1808, MZK is the second largest library in the Czech Republic – with over 4 million books.
-Primarily aiming to support research, it covers a wide range of areas such as humanities, (social) science, technology, medicine etc., all accessible through an online catalogue.
+Primarily aiming to support research, it covers a wide range of areas such as humanities, natural sciences, technology, medicine etc., all accessible through an online catalogue.

 Registered members can use a reading room with an impressive stock of newspapers and magazines (Czech and foreign) and access a number of licensed databases.

-Perhaps the most interesting part of the library for expats is the second floor with foreign libraries: English, German, Austrian.
+The 2nd floor houses foreign libraries: English, German, Austrian.
 They also have an American Corner with lectures and free movie nights.

 You can borrow books, dictionaries, teaching/study materials, magazines, DVDs, CDs, audiobooks, and more.
-It is possible to pre-register online and finish the registration in person.
+It’s possible to pre-register online and finish the registration in person.
 And while you’re at it, pop in the café on the ground floor!